samvera-labs/nurax-pre2023/DOCKER.md

 ## Requirements

 The details provided assume that the official Docker daemon is running in the background.
-Download and install Docker Community Edition from https://www.docker.com/community-edition.
+Download and install Docker Community Edition from https://www.docker.com/community-edition, and `docker-compose` from https://docs.docker.com/compose/install/.

 ## Docker notes